rupeshtiwari/amazon-q-cde/amazon-q-cde-textract-main/README.md

 #### 9. None of these answer my questions, I want to know if 👉insert_question_here👈

 Hop on to the `#amazon-q-business-interest` channel and ask away, don't forget to check-out the pinned resources.
-You can create a [SpecReq](https://spec-req.sales.aws.a2z.com/create-request) as well.